 A summary of curriculum changes driven by our assessment process is given below:

 ME 2 – Introduction to ME: We carefully examined the strengths and weaknesses of the existing ME freshman experience and determined that the ME 1 A/B/C sequence did not adequately prepare our students for the challenges of the subsequent courses.
 As a remedy, we developed a new four-unit course, ME 2, which provides a comprehensive overview of mechanical engineering.
 This course teaches engineering problem solving skills without utilizing calculus, and is intended to provide a framework to help students connect concepts in subsequent courses.
 The ME Board of Advisors (BOA) that includes the industry representative component of our stakeholders expressed their enthusiasm for this change at our Annual BOA Meeting held on April 24, 2009.
 This four unit course is scheduled for deployment in AY 2009-2010.
 ME1A/B/C will no longer be required.

 ME 18 – Introduction to Engineering Computation: The course was changed from 2 units to 3 to absorb material from ME 1C (basic MATLAB programming) thus providing a more comprehensive introduction to engineering computation.

+ME 174 – Machine Design: ME 130 (Kinematics) was eliminated as a required course and replaced with ME 174.
+The latter covers strength-based design, an essential mechanical engineering topic that was absent from the curriculum.
+The inclusion of ME 174 in the required curriculum addresses deficiencies that were apparent in student performance in senior design, ME 175 B/C.

+BIOL 003: This course was eliminated as a required course as it did not contribute material that is essential to the major.
+Now, only BIOL 005A and BIOL 005L which focus on cell and molecular biology are required.

+To help ME freshman stay connected with their major, the normal sequence of course offerings will be: ME2 in the winter quarter of the freshman year, followed by ME9 in the spring quarter.

+ME 2 – Introduction to ME: We carefully examined the strengths and weaknesses of the existing ME freshman experience and determined that the ME 1 A/B/C sequence did not adequately prepare our students for the challenges of the subsequent courses.
+As a remedy, we developed a new four-unit course, ME 2, which provides a comprehensive overview of mechanical engineering.
+This course teaches engineering problem solving skills without utilizing calculus, and is intended to provide a framework to help students connect concepts in subsequent courses.
+The ME Board of Advisors (BOA) that includes the industry representative component of our stakeholders expressed their enthusiasm for this change at our Annual BOA Meeting held on April 24, 2009.
+This four unit course is scheduled for deployment in AY 2009-2010.
+ME1A/B/C will no longer be required.

+ME 18 – Introduction to Engineering Computation: The course was changed from 2 units to 3 to absorb material from ME 1C (basic MATLAB programming) thus providing a more comprehensive introduction to engineering computation.